An abstract approximation tool for mixed-dimensional and equidimensional modeling: Mathematical background

 \subsection{Differences between the \v{C}ech- and simplicial de Rham complexes}

 The two cochain complexes we consider are similar in several ways.
 They both consist of differential forms in a product space with a hierarchy of codimension/degree of overlap.
 Under our stated assumptions, we can index the hierarchies by the same index set $\Ic$.
 The 1-1 correspondence also is assumed to hold for the corresponding multi-indices.
 Both cochain complexes have the exterior derivative as one of the differential operators, and the jump/difference operator increases the degree $p$ of codimension/degree of overlap.
+There is also a clear conceptual similarity between the two complexes which motivates the comparison; they are both related to spatially coupled problems.

 One of the differences between the cochain complexes is their lengths.
 If the maximal degree of a differential form on a submanifold exceeds the dimension of the submanifold, the differential form is evaluated to zero.
 Therefore, non-trivial differential forms on the simplicial de Rham complex has maximal degree $n-p$, where $p$ is the codimension of the simplex it is defined on.
 On the other hand, the \v{C}ech-de Rham complex is equidimensional, and we can therefore have non-trivial differential forms of degree $n$ on intersections of degree $p$.